kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 cannot be applied for the sake of visual consistency.
 If a new style/iteration is needed, we can discuss adding this with a designer.

-> NOTE: We are starting off strict, but if necessary, we can reaccess whether or
+> NOTE: We are starting off strict, but if necessary, we can reassess whether or
 > not we want to start accepting additional styles

 ### Storybook, Chromatic, & Testing